It is more than just reading and writing we embed effective cooperative learning behaviours and positively support and celebrate pupil engagement.

 - Greetings, Readings and Writings

-The Roots programme will help you get your child off to a successful start with reading and writing.
+Our english curriculum will help you get your child off to a successful start with reading and writing.
 It will build upon their existing knowledge of synthetic phonics from Foundation Stage, but will also help them develop a significant vocabulary of words they recognise by sight.
-Best of all, it will encourage a love of reading, since Roots uses a rich variety of teacher-read books.
+Best of all, it will encourage a love of reading, as we use a rich variety of teacher-read books.

 - There is a strong focus on phonetic awareness, speaking and listening, comprehension, and text level skills.